Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Glibometa
+Indications Glybometa

 Glibomet (glibenclamide, metformin hydrochloride) is used to treat type 2 diabetes mellitus in adults.
-Indications for its use include cases where diet, exercise and lifestyle changes are not effective enough to control blood sugar levels.
+Indications for its use include cases where diet, exercise, and lifestyle changes are not effective enough to control blood sugar levels.
 This combination drug may also be recommended for patients who do not achieve target glycemic levels with glibenclamide or metformin monotherapy.

 Release form